FREE Crochet Scarf Patterns: Our Free Gift to You!

 The Shades of Plaid by Julie Armstrong has woven mesh fabric and the woven chain creates a stunning fabric in this scarf crochet design.
 Working up quickly in worsted weight yarn, it is exciting to watch the creation of the plaid develop with each step.

 The Labyrinth Colorful Scarf by Kristin Omdahl is a crochet scarf pattern combines two colorful motifs to create a log cabin style scarf.
 Visually, the combination of colors, stripes, and directions come together in a mesmerizing and colorful scarf.

 Please accept our free gift and we hope that you and your loved ones have a happy holidays and a wonderful new year.
-Click here to browse our collection of free crochet scarf patterns, where you will find a free copy of 10 Free Crochet Scarf Patterns: Crochet Scarves with Crochet Me and enjoy!
+Click here to browse our collection of free crochet scarf patterns, where you will find a free copy of 10 Free Crochet Scarf Patterns: Crochet Scarves and enjoy!